 Remove the daube, turn up the oven to around 180°C roast the chestnuts for 20 minutes.
 Peel them when cool and add them to the daube (and try and fish out the carrots and onions as they will be very flabby).

-You’ll normally need to thicken the liquid of the sauce a bit prior to serving, so put it on your stove without a lid for 15 minutes or so to heat through.
-If your pieces were very large then cut them down to smaller more bitesize pieces, though I prefer them on the large side and it looks more impressive on a plate.
+You’ll normally need to thicken the sauce a bit prior to serving, so put it on your stove without a lid for 15 minutes or so to heat through.
+If your pieces were very large then cut them down to smaller more bite-size pieces, though I prefer them on the large side and it looks more impressive on a plate.
 Serve with creamed cabbage or winter vegetables.
 Here in Provence it’s usually served with fresh pasta and a creamy/cheesy sauce.
 If that’s not your thing, mashed potatoes or roasties will do just as nicely, or maybe some pan-fried gnocci.